Getting the source code of Network Security Services (NSS), how to build it, and how to run its test suite.

-For historical reasons, the directory hierarchy starts with the mozilla prefix.
+For historical reasons, the directory hierarchy starts with the "mozilla" prefix.
 The NSPR base library is located in directory mozilla/nsprpub.
-All of the following directories are elements of the NSS sources:
+All of the following directories are part of the NSS sources:

-Directory coreconf contains knowledge for cross platform building.
-The dbm directories contain an implementation of the classic database format used by NSS.
-The majority of NSS is located contained in the subdirectory, with the following ones or particular interest:
+Directory "coreconf" contains knowledge for cross platform building.
+The "dbm" directories contain an implementation of the classic database file format used by NSS.
+The majority of NSS is contained in the "nss" subdirectory, with the following ones of particular interest:

-Contains all the library code that are used to create the runtime libraries used by applications
+Contains all the library code that is used to create the runtime libraries used by applications.

-This directory contains the NSS test suite, that is routinely used to ensure that changes to NSS don't introduce regressions.
+This directory contains the NSS test suite, which is routinely used to ensure that changes to NSS don't introduce regressions.

 Here are some words regarding the difference between internal NSS code and exported interfaces.
 Software that would like to use the NSS library must use only the exported interfaces.
 These can be found by looking at the files with the .def file extension, inside the nss/lib directory hierarchy.
 Any C function that isn't contained in .def files is strictly for private use within NSS, and applications and test tools are not allowed to call them.
 For any functions that are listed in the .def files, NSS promises that the binary function interface (ABI) will remain stable.